Research Mode (Cafes)

 Editing Tray Item Text

-Click any tray item's text to edit it inline.
-A textarea opens where you can modify the content directly.
+Click any tray item to open it in the reading pane.
+A textarea there lets you modify the content directly.
 Press Ctrl+Enter (or Cmd+Enter on Mac) to save, or Escape to cancel without changes.
 Each tray item supports a generous character limit per note — long enough for substantial excerpts.

 Adding Notes